Trevor Peacock

 Trevor Edward Peacock (19 May 1931 – 8 March 2021) was an English actor and songwriter.
-He made his name as a theatre actor, including for his roles in Shakespeare.
+He made his name as a theatre actor, including for his roles in Shakespeare, working at the Royal Shakespeare Company, the National Theatre and Royal Exchange Manchester.
 He later became known for playing Jim Trott in the BBC comedy series The Vicar of Dibley.

-His song "Mrs. Brown, You've Got a Lovely Daughter" was a US number one hit for Herman's Hermits in 1965.
+Among his songs, "Mrs Brown, You've Got a Lovely Daughter" was a US number one hit for Herman's Hermits in 1965.

 Early life

 Trevor Edward Peacock was born on 19 May 1931 in Tottenham, London, the son of Victor and Alexandra (née Matthews) Peacock.
 His father was a Baptist lay preacher.
+Peacock was educated at Enfield Grammar School.

 Peacock was interested in performing from childhood, participating in plays at school and seeing films; he had to sneak into the cinema because his parents forbade him from seeing films.
-Prior to his acting career, he was a teacher for a few years in North London, including spells at Cuckoo Hall School in Edmonton and Carterhatch Junior School in Enfield.
+Prior to his acting career, he was a teacher for a few years in north London, including spells at Cuckoo Hall School in Edmonton and Carterhatch Junior School in Enfield.